Atlantic City–Brigantine Connector: Route description

 The Atlantic City–Brigantine Connector is a freeway located entirely within Atlantic City, New Jersey, and has a route length of 2.37 mi.
 (Note: Sources vary in the total route length from 2.2 to 2.6 mi; however, images from the New Jersey Department of Transportation's (NJDOT) road database show the connector terminating 0.07 mi past milepost 2.3 (2.3 mi).
 NJDOT alternatively measures the route length as 1.98 mi from its southern terminus to its ramp intersection with US 30; this method disregards the northbound-only section of the connector.)
 It is a toll-free extension of the tolled Atlantic City Expressway (A.C.
 Expressway) and serves as a connector between the expressway and Route 87 near Brigantine.
 The connector averages two lanes per direction and has a posted speed limit of 35 mph.
 The northernmost 0.89 mi serves northbound traffic only, whereas southbound traffic travels along the parallel Route 87.
-Exits along the route are assigned by letter from A to I. It is designated by the New Jersey Department of Transportation (NJDOT) as an unsigned state highway, Route 446X, which is part of the National Highway System.
+Exits along the route are assigned by letter from A to I. It is designated by the New Jersey Department of Transportation (NJDOT) as a state highway, unsigned Route 446X, which is part of the National Highway System.
 The freeway is owned and operated by the SJTA.

 The route begins near the eastern terminus of the A.C.
 Expressway with a southbound-only exit to the Midtown and Downbeach districts.
 It then turns north along the western shore of Atlantic City and comes to a grade crossing with NJ Transit's Atlantic City Line adjacent to the Beach Bridge and the Atlantic City Rail Terminal, followed by an interchange at Bacharach Boulevard.
 At 0.87 mi along the route, the freeway enters a 1957 ft tunnel under Horace Bryant Park in the Westside neighborhood.
 North of the tunnel is a southbound on-ramp from Route 87, followed by an interchange with U.S. Route 30 (US 30) via Route 187.
 After the US 30 interchange, the freeway continues for northbound traffic only, with an exit that serves as a U-turn to the southbound connector, an exit to Borgata and MGM Tower, and an exit to the Farley Marina and Golden Nugget Atlantic City.
 The final exit ramp leads to Harrah's Atlantic City, after which the northbound connector terminates as it merges onto Route 87 northbound, which continues into Brigantine via the Brigantine Bridge.